FWO: How do I complete the DMP section in my FWO application?

 - will you be working with personal data (= any information relating to an identified/identifiable natural person)?

 - make a list of all data types (interviews, samples, observations, manuscripts, experiments, models…) that you will presumably be using during the project.
 Also provide information on data formats (e.g. .txt, .csv …).

 - if possible, estimate the expected total volume of data (e.g. in KB/MB/GB/TB…); this will be indicative of whether you will need a budget for data storage or preservation.

-2. Are the following provisions in place in order to preserve the data for at least 5 years after the end of the research?
-Please motivate your answer. (max.
+2. Specify in which way the following provisions in place in order to preserve the data during and at least 5 years after the end of the research?
+Motivate your answer. (max.
 700 characters)

 a.
 Designation of responsible person (if already designated, please fill in his/her name)

 FWO expects relevant research data to be preserved for a minimum term of 5 years beyond the end of the research.
 Who is the person responsible for data preservation (if known already)?
 In case the FWO wants to contact someone with questions regarding the long-term preservation of the data, who can be contacted?